Homework assignments constitute an important part of this course. They

 really learn the material.

-(subject to change).
-Each assignment will consist of a set of "pencil and paper"
+to change).
+Each assignment will consist of a set of (typically 3) "pencil and

-problems as well as a "coding" problem.
-Coding problems will be due in two
+paper" problems as well as a one "coding" problem.
+Each homework assignment will

 Homework Assignments will be worth 30% of the final grade.
 In calculating the

-overall homework grade, the assignment with the lowest grade (for the
+overall homework grade, the assignment with the lowest grade will be

-As detailed above, some of the problems in the homework assignments will require programming.
-Also, a number of homework assignments will
+As detailed above, some of the problems in the homework assignments will require programming

 Homework assignments may be fairly long, each taking an average of 4 hours to complete